MarcoSardido/CodingChallenge-1-StoreCashierLines/README.md

 and add them at the last of the line.
 - Use the useState hook to get the customer item input and to store the checkout counter with its customer.
 - Use the useEffect hook decrease the customer on the checkout counter when mounted.
-- For the checkout counter and customer Array, I used 2D Array to keep Trace whose customers are in the checkout counter.
+- For the checkout counter and customer Array, I used 2D Array to keep track whose customers are in the checkout counter.
 - To decrement each item by one (1) second use setInterval method.

 The `README` on this page covers only the basic instruction for the challenge.